Manc/kohana-log-database/README.md

 	));

 Manually add the required table to your database.
-You will find the structure in the file `logs-schema-mysql.sql`.
+You will find the structure in the file logs-schema-mysql.sql.
 Your database must be configured in Kohana with the database module.

 ## Usage